-- From Tim Peeler:

 “For now, however, there are no immediate plans to change the crowned playing surface of Wayne Day Field.”

 That's a little disappointing to hear; I hope we can get it done within the next year or two.

--- More questions: Heather Dinich has a few
+-- More questions: Heather Dinich has a few.
+So does Ken Tysiac.

 With Anthony Hill out last year, you had to go to Marcus Stone who had little experience.
 With Anthony back, how will that change your tight end sets and your offense?